Prime Loan vs Subprime Loan: What Are the Differences?

 Borrowers with lower credit scores are seen as a greater lending risk.
 To offset some of that risk, lenders may charge higher interest rates on subprime loans than on prime loans.

-What’s more, many subprime loans have adjustable interest rates, which may be locked in for a short period of time after which they may readjust on a regular basis, such as every year.
+What’s more, many subprime loans have adjustable interest rates, which may be locked in for a short period of time after which they may readjust on a regular basis, such as every month, quarter, or year.
 If interest rates are on the rise, this can mean your subprime loan becomes increasingly more expensive.

 Down Payments